marcobesier/rationalizeroots/README.md

 ## Installation

-For both, Mathematica and Maple, all of the necessary source code is contained in a single file that you can find in this GitHub repository:
+For both, Mathematica and Maple, the entire source code is contained in a single file that you can find in this GitHub repository:

 `RationalizeRoots.m` for Mathematica and `RationalizeRoots.mpl` for Maple.